LTLA/gesel-manuscript/paper.md

 this includes the identification of overlapping sets, searching on the set-related text, and simple extraction of per-set/collection details.
 In this mode, the user pays an up-front cost for the initial download such that all subsequent calculations are fully handled within the client.
 This avoids any further network activity and the associated latency.
-For many applications, the up-front cost is likely to be modest - for example, the total size of the default human gene set database (containing over 40,000 sets, including the Gene Ontology and most of MSigDB) is just over 9 MB - so full client-side operation is simple and practical in most cases.
+For many applications, the up-front cost is likely to be modest - for example, the total size of the default human gene set database
+(containing over 40,000 sets, including the Gene Ontology [@ashburner2000go] and most of MSigDB [@liberzon2011molecular]) is just over 9 MB - so full client-side operation is simple and practical in most cases.

 In the on-demand request mode, `gesel` will perform HTTP range requests to fetch relevant slices of each database file.